 On the 21st of April 2022, the United Nations Namibia, hosted the very first celebration of the World Creativity and Innovation day at the UN House in Windhoek.

-The aim of the event, as outlined by the UNESCO representative Djaffa Moussa- Elkadhum, is “to promote the role of the Namibian and African textile, fashion and clothing value chain in creating decent jobs and inclusive growth”.
-This event was attended by different UN agencies, the Deputy Minister of Education, Arts and Culture, Civil Society Representatives, African Development Bank - Fashionomics, Development partners, various creatives , fashion master students, and the media.”
+The aim of the event, as outlined by UNESCO’s Head of Office and representative to Namibia, Mr. Djaffar Moussa-Elkadhum, is “to promote the role of the Namibian and African textile, fashion and clothing value chain in creating decent jobs and inclusive growth”.
+This event was attended by different UN agencies, the Deputy Minister of Education, Arts and Culture, Civil Society Representatives, African Development Bank - Fashionomics, Development partners, various creatives , fashion master students, and the media.

-The unintended modelling session by invitees caused for great laughter and enjoyment but more importantly provided a clear visual expression of cultural pride and sense of belonging.
+The impromptu modelling session by guests was cause for great laughter and enjoyment but more importantly provided a clear visual expression of cultural pride and sense of belonging.
 With about 11 ethnic groups in Namibia, the land of the brave prides itself of different varieties of traditional dresses.
 Some colourful, some immersed in history and specific to the country's cultural heritage and others are due to circumstance or status.

 Ending the day on a high note local models, student and professional designers strut down the catwalk at the Katutura Fashion Week.
-The fashion showcase seeks to promote Namibian designers and provide an opportunity for emerging fashion designers to exhibit their work, to gain the necessary exposure and simultaneously providing an advantage for the smaller markets to grow.
+The fashion showcase sought to promote Namibian designers and provide an opportunity for emerging fashion designers to exhibit their work, to gain the necessary exposure and simultaneously provide an advantage for the smaller markets to grow.